leanprover-community/lean4game/DOCUMENTATION.md

 ```

 The `Title` is the world's display title.
 The `Introduction` is displayed before loading level 1.
-Note that all levels of a world should be imported by the world file and they **must not** be
+Note that all levels of a world should be imported by the world file.
-imported in another world's levels. (bug?)

-However, you can import an entire world in a different world's level: `import NNG.Levels.Addition`
+BUG: A level **must not** be imported in a different world's level.
+Instead, you have to import an entire world there: `import NNG.Levels.Addition`

 ### Game